AlexandrovLab/SigProfilerMatrixGenerator/README.md

 **Output File Structure**

 The output structure is divided into three folders: input, output, and logs.
 The input folder contains copies of the user-provided input files.
-The outputfolder contains a DINUC, SBS, INDEL, and TSB folder (there will also be a plots folder if this parameter is chosen).
-The matrices will be saved into the appropriate folders.
+The outputfolder contains a DBS, SBS, ID, and TSB folder (there will also be a plots folder if this parameter is chosen).
+The matrices are saved into the appropriate folders.
 The logs folder contains the error and log files for the submitted job.

 **SUPPORTED GENOMES**